-There are a two groups of tables within Stripe Sigma’s schema that contain suitable data for you to report on your account’s balance activity.
-The Payment Tables section contains tables that represent funds that flow between your customers and Stripe account, such as charges or refunds.
+There are two groups of tables within Stripe Sigma’s schema that contain suitable data for reporting on your account’s balance activity.
+The Payment Tables section contains tables that represent funds that flow between your customers and your Stripe account, such as charges or refunds.
 Information about transfers of your Stripe account balance to your bank account (payouts) are listed within the Transfer Tables section.

 balance_transactions table is our recommended starting point for accounting purposes.
 Its biggest advantage over using separate tables (such as

 refunds) is that it provides a ledger-style record of every type of transaction that comes into, or flows out of, your Stripe account’s balance.
-Balance transactions are used to generate the most frequently used reports and greatly simplify how you report on financial activity.
+Use balance transactions to generate the most frequently used reports and greatly simplify how you report on financial activity.
 Some common types of balance transactions include:

 Each balance transaction row represents an individual Balance_transaction object that, once created, does not change.
 For instance, when a charge is created, a corresponding balance transaction of type